aesthetic-suite/framework/docs/basics/design-system.md

 +---------------------------------------------------+
 ```

+Jump to the [configuring a design system](../config/README.md) chapter for more information on
+customizing these pillars.

 ## Brand

 Brand is much more than a name and a logo.
 It’s the values that define your unique identity and what
 makes you stand out from others.
 This is represented by an overarching vision, accompanying design
 principles, guidelines, and more.

-> Aesthetic currently does not configure the brand.
-Support for this is on the roadmap.

 ## Language